Skip to content

 Installation of the Packages#

-When you want to use the default package repositories, use the following instructions for installation of:
+When you want to use the official package repositories, use the following instructions for installation of:

 • the Apache web server 2.4